fgilde/MudBlazor.Extensions/README.md

 #### Change Log
+ - 1.7.46 > Ensure Min or Max sizes arn't overwritten when using Resizable
+ - 1.7.46 > More fluent overloads for [MudExStyleBuilder](https://www.mudex.org/d/MudExStyleBuilder/MudExStyleBuilder)
  - 1.7.42 > Add Dialog Appearance
  - 1.7.41 > Add Documentation for some static utils
  - 1.7.41 > Continue work on Taskbar and No Modal feature (still in progress)